Skip to content

 - Interns rotate on inpatient general medicine services, including a night float rotation.

-- Interns have the opportunity to rotate 2-4 weeks on subspecialty electives.
+- Interns have the opportunity select 4 weeks of subspecialty electives.

-- Interns ambulatory schedule is 4 half-day clinics (see below)
+- Interns ambulatory schedule is 4 half-day clinics + one half-day specialty clinic

 Postgraduate Years II and III